vincehacks/NodeJS/NodeTraining/README.md

 - Any other parameters would be added to that array at indexes 3, 4, etc.

-#### Other options for command line apps: Commander
+#### Other options for command line apps
-- Commander is a simple package that allows you to define different options for your command line app
+- `Commander` is a simple package that allows you to define different options for your command line app

-#### Other options for command line apps: Prompt
-- Prompt is a simple package that allows you to interact with the user by asking questions
+- `Prompt` is a simple package that allows you to interact with the user by asking questions